Artivism: Description

+Besides using traditional mediums like film and music to raise awareness or push for change, an artivist can also be involved in culture jamming, subvertising, street art, spoken word, protesting, and activism.

-There is a chapter on artivism in the book It's Bigger Than Hip Hop by M. K. Asante.
+There is a chapter on artivism in the book It's Bigger Than Hip Hop by M. K. Asante, published in 2008.
 Asante writes of the artivist:

 The artivist (artist + activist) uses their artistic talents to fight and struggle against injustice and oppression—by any medium necessary.
 The artivist merges commitment to freedom and justice with the pen, the lens, the brush, the voice, the body, and the imagination.
 The artivist knows that to make an observation is to have an obligation.